 The complimentary experimental study (Cosgrove et al., 2006) included a final sample of 48 classrooms and teachers and 466 children.
 The children's emergent literacy skills and alphabet recognition were tested at the start and end of their preschool year.
 A follow-up study (adding 2003-2004 kindergarten data to the original study) was conducted (Wehry, 2006a, 2006b, and 2006c).

-Cosgrove, M., Fountain, C., Wehry, S., Wood, J. & Kasten, K. (2006).
+Cosgrove, M., Fountain, C., Wehry, S., Wood, J. & Kasten, K. (2006,April).
 Randomized Field Trial of an Early Literacy Curriculum and Instructional Support System.
 Paper presented at the annual meeting of the American Educational Research Association, San Francisco.

 Preschool Curriculum Evaluation Research Consortium (PCERC) (2008).
 Effects of Preschool Curriculum Programs on School Readiness (NCER 2008-2009), pg.
 99-108, C-17, C-18, D-17, D-18.
 National Center for Education Research, Institute of Education Sciences, U.S. Department of Education.
 Washington, D.C.: Government Printing Office.